NasonovNikita/MIPT_project/docs/conventions.md

 # Header File Rules

 - Put header files in `include` to a folder with the same name as the source file in `src`.
+- If the implementations are small (1-3 lines) and easy, keep them in header file.
+- Complex and big functions must be implemented in .cpp as usual.